 How to Wax a Car

-Choose one area at a time and don't attempt to apply wax to your entire vehicle before rubbing it into the body.
-Once you've sprayed or applied wax to a single area, rub it with a damp microfiber cloth or foam applicator.
+As far as wax goes, applying by hand has been done for decades and is still a popular method.
+Apply wax with a clean applicator pad one area at a time and don't attempt to apply wax to your entire vehicle at one time.
+Once you've sprayed or applied wax to a single area and waited for the wax to dry to a haze, rub it with a damp microfiber or cotton buffing cloth to remove and shine.

 Or Wax with a Buffer